ruby-hyperloop/ruby-hyperloop.io/docs/ref-01-top-level-api.md

   end
 end
 ```

+You may also use the `render` macro to define the render method, which has some styling advantages, but is functionally equivilent.

 To render a component, you reference its class name in the DSL as a method call.
 This creates a new instance, passes any parameters proceeds with the component lifecycle.